Australian court upholds Cardinal Pell child sex convictions

 In a little more than a year, the pope has acknowledged he made “grave errors” in Chile’s worst cover-up, Pell was convicted of abuse, a French cardinal was convicted of failing to report a pedophile, and a third cardinal, former U.S. church leader Theodore McCarrick, was defrocked after a Vatican investigation determined he molested children and adults.

-Pell’s lawyers had to prove to the appeals court that the jury that unanimously convicted him in December must have held a reasonable doubt about his guilt.
+Pell’s lawyers had to prove to the appeals court that the jury must have held a reasonable doubt about his guilt.
 An earlier trial had ended in a deadlocked jury.
 An 11-to-1 majority decision to either convict or acquit could have been accepted, but at least two jurors held out.

 Prosecutors replied that the evidence of more than 20 priests, choristers, altar servers and church officials showed there were “possible hindrances” to the prosecution case, but did not preclude the jury from being satisfied beyond a reasonable doubt of Pell’s guilt.